 The Study Coordinator will join a collaborative and exciting team of researchers at the F.I.
-Proctor Foundation studying eye diseases in the U.S. and internationally.
+Proctor Foundation studying eye diseases and child health in the U.S. and internationally.
 Researchers at the F.I.
-Proctor Foundation conduct randomized controlled trials and large epidemiological studies on ocular diseases that can cause blindness.
-The epidemiological studies involve large administrative databases and the trials involve domestic and international collaboration.
+Proctor Foundation conduct randomized controlled trials and large epidemiological studies on ocular diseases that can cause blindness and global child health aimed at reducing childhood morbidity and mortality.
 This position requires an employee with excellent communication and organizational skills who can be relied upon to play an integral role in implementing and disseminating the results of research studies conducted at the F.I.
 Proctor Foundation.
-The Study Coordinator's projects will include sites in the U.S. and overseas.
+The Study Coordinator's projects will include sites in the U.S. and Africa.

 The University of California, San Francisco (UCSF) is a leading university dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and high-quality patient care.
 It is the only UC campus in the 10-campus system dedicated exclusively to the health sciences.